 Claire has been trained in the MBCP curriculum, so she knows how to skillfully guide and support these practices with a trauma-sensitive approach and upholding ethical standards of practice.
 Read more about Claire's training and experience as an MBCP teacher here.

-I will be happy to speak with you about your particular situation and Estimated Due Date to find a group class or arrange private sessions that works with your schedul
+I will be happy to speak with you about your particular situation and Estimated Due Date to find a group class or arrange private sessions that works with your schedule.

-The Mind in Labor workshop focuses on how we can use our moment-to-moment awareness to work with physical pain during childbirth.
-It is also a good introduction to mindfulness practice.
-However, it is not possible to gain the depth of understanding of mindfulness, both its power and its potential for helping us in birthing, parenting and your lives right now in just a weekend.
-That understanding may begin to come over time with consistent home practice and through learning with others as we do in the 9-week class.
-The other difference is that it is not possible in a weekend workshop to create the kind of friendships, connection and community that happens as people share experiences together over time, and we do the best we can with the time we share.
+It is not possible to gain the depth of understanding of mindfulness, both its power and its potential for helping us in birthing, parenting and your lives right now in just a weekend.
+That understanding may begin to come over time with consistent home practice.
+It is also not possible in a weekend workshop to create the kind of friendships, connection and community that happens as people share experiences together over time, and we do the best we can with the time we share.

 There are so many ways to become a parent.
 Whether through surrogacy, adoption or other circumstances, if you are curious about bringing mindfulness into your parenting journey, I would love to support you.
 We can create private sessions and customize the curriculum to best suit your needs.